 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a fully qualified and experienced counsellor with an established private practice based in Sunningdale.
-I offer counselling for both adults and young people on a short or long term basis in a lovely, peaceful setting.
+I am a qualified and experienced counsellor with over ten years in private practice.
+I offer counselling for individuals and couples on a short or long term basis in a comfortable and peaceful setting based in Windlesham.
 I am a registered member of the BACP (British Association Of Counselling and Psychotherapy) and I strictly adhere to the BACP Ethical Framework in maintaining safe and ethical practice.I follow the integrative approach to counselling, which means I incorporate different theoretical approaches to my model, which I adapt to the individual needs of the client.
-I see clients for a wide range of issues such as anxiety, depression, difficulties in personal and family relationships, eating disorders and feelings of sadness or loss.
+I see clients for a wide range of issues such as anxiety, depression, difficulties in personal and family relationships and feelings of sadness or loss.
 You may have reached a time in your life when you feel 'stuck' or 'overwhelmed' and simply need a safe, non-judgemental place to feel truly listened to and where you will be met with empathy and understanding.

-Counselling often involves exploring links between the past and present and looking at historical patterns of behavior and core beliefs that may be hindering your life in the present.
+Counselling provides a safe space to look at the links between the past and present and together we can explore how historical patterns of behaviour and core beliefs may be hindering your life now.
 Developing a deeper self-awareness can lead to change and personal growth.
 Working with the 'here and now' we can find the tools and resources you need to make changes, leading to a more contended life.
 I will be on your journey, listening and reflecting on your story and together we will find a path for moving forward.
-Counselling can be challenging at times but you will be in a trustworthy and supportive environment where I hope you will feel safe to explore your thoughts and feelings with me.
+Counselling can be challenging at times but you will be in a trustworthy, caring and supportive environment where I hope you will feel safe to explore your thoughts and feelings with me.